Woolwich railway station: Site

-The station was built on the southeast portion of the Crossrail line that ends at Abbey Wood, and is the penultimate station on this branch.
+The station was built on the southeast portion of the Elizabeth line that ends at Abbey Wood, and is the penultimate station on this branch.
 The Woolwich redevelopment site at Royal Arsenal is a modern waterside housing and retail development area adjacent to the station.
 It is spread across approximately 30 ha of land and is being developed by Berkeley Homes.

 The site was developed with the construction of approximately 2,517 new homes, in addition to the 1,248 homes already built.
 The area is also to include a new cultural quarter known as Woolwich Works, as well as infrastructural developments such as retail stores, restaurants and cafes, offices, hotels and a cinema.

 Design

 The station box is 276 m long and 14 m below ground, and sits below a major housing development site.
 The station was built by Balfour Beatty after a design by Weston Williamson, Mott MacDonald and Arup Group (engineering).
 The station entrance in Dial Arch Square features a 30 m bronze-clad portal.
 Natural light will enter through the main entrance and ceiling into the ticket hall, whilst a connection to daylight is present below ground on the platforms.

 Set back from the main street and surrounded by a series of heritage listed buildings and a large retail unit, the station acts as a simple portal connecting all these elements together.
 The station entrance opens out on to Dial Arch Square, a green space, flanked by a series of Grade I and II listed buildings.
 In addition to enhancing the experience in and out of the station, the urban realm design also helps connect the station with the wider town centre.
 In addition to the station improvements, Crossrail has been working with the Royal Borough of Greenwich on proposals for improvements to the area around the station.

+The station was awarded a Civic Trust Award in 2023.